rykktiadloans/musicle-ocaml/README.md

 Musicle is a game-like thing made in Ocaml.
 The program plays 5 seconds of any song saved on your device and you have to guess it!

-(Technically it's probably going to be more to Anki then Wordle but whatever)
+(Technically it's probably going to be closer to Anki then Wordle but whatever)

 ## Usage